-See the chapter titled External Classes for more information about indexing OLEClient and DotNet objects in version 11.
-In version 11.0, keyed properties make it possible to support indexing of properties using arbitrary keys.
+See the chapter titled External Classes for more information about indexing OLEClient and DotNet objects.
+Keyed properties make it possible to support indexing of properties using arbitrary keys.
 We create vector of month names to use as keys:

 '''

-Months←'Jan' 'Feb' 'Mar' 'Apr' 'May' ...
+Months+'Jan' 'Feb' 'Mar' 'Apr' 'May' ...
 'Nov' 'Dec'

 '''